Atnatewoss/Atnatewoss/README.md

 ## About Me

-I'm a passionate developer crafting unique digital experiences at the intersection of web technologies and AI.
+I'm a Fullstack Developer crafting unique digital experiences at the intersection of web technologies and AI.
 I love building tools that solve real problems and exploring the frontiers of machine learning.
+Currently diving into scalable backend architectures and AI/ML.

 ---